jadref/buffer_bci/README.md

 ## Main example BCI systems

-* [`tutorial\EEGBCITutorial`](tutorial\EEGBCITutorial) -- Tutorial on how to use an EEG BCI, including general experience on EEG signals, and two simple BCIs; imagined-movements, and a visual-p300 speller.
+* [`tutorial/EEGBCITutorial`](tutorial/EEGBCITutorial) -- Tutorial on how to use an EEG BCI, including general experience on EEG signals, and two simple BCIs; imagined-movements, and a visual-p300 speller.

 *  [`matlab/imaginedMovement`](matlab/imaginedMovement) -- Example BCI system for controlling a cursor using an imagined movement (ERSP) type BCI